Lassi Thomson

-Lassi Thomson (born 24 September 2000) is a Finnish professional ice hockey defenseman who is currently playing for the Belleville Senators in the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
-He was drafted 19th overall by the Senators in the first round of the 2019 NHL entry draft.
+Lassi Thomson (born 24 September 2000) is a Finnish professional ice hockey who plays as a defenceman for HC Lugano in the Swiss National League.
+He was selected 19th overall by the Ottawa Senators of the National Hockey League (NHL) in the first round of the 2019 NHL entry draft.
+He has also previously played for Ilves in Finland and the Malmö Redhawks in Sweden.